 An appeal from the AAT to the Federal Court of Australia on a question of law is permitted within 28 days of receiving the AAT’s decision (s 44 AAT Act).
 The AAT may err in law in a number of ways.
-For example, a failure to adhere to relevant legal principles arising from cases decided by the Federal Court of Australia, a failure to comply with s 43(2) of the AAT Act and a failure to adhere to the statutory obligation to give reasons for a decision constitute an error of law.
-Disputes about facts or the way discretion was exercised are generally not errors of law.
+For example, a failure to adhere to relevant legal principles arising from cases decided by the Federal Court of Australia, a failure to comply with the requirement to give reasons and a failure to adhere to the statutory obligation to give reasons for a decision constitute an error of law.
+Disputes about facts or the way discretion was exercised by the tribunal member are generally not errors of law.

 The AAT itself may refer a question of law to the Federal Court of Australia for determination (s 45 AAT Act).